Battery Types and Chemistries in Home Tools and Appliances

 Most common rechargeable cylindrical lithium batteries are 18650, 26650, 32650, 17340 ('rechargeable CR123A'), 15270 ('rechargeable CR2 battery') etc.

-Most popular non-rechargeable lithium cylindrical batteries are CR123A and CR2 batteries, often found in flashlights, cameras, toys, security systems and similar applications where reliable and strong power source is required.
-Also, non-rechargeable lithium cylindrical batteries often have very long shelf life - up to, or even more than 10 years.
+The most popular non-rechargeable lithium cylindrical batteries are CR123A and CR2 batteries, often found in flashlights, cameras, toys, security systems, and similar applications where a reliable and strong power source is required.
+Also, non-rechargeable lithium cylindrical batteries often have a very long shelf life - up to, or even more than 10 years.

 - 11.6 x 5.4 mm, also known as SR44W, SR44, SR44SW, 157, 357, 303, SG13, S76, SR1154, LR44, 76A, AG13, LR1154, A76, 675, Blue Tab, ZA675, PR44, 7003ZD etc,

 - 9.5 x 2.6 mm, also known as SR927W, SR927SW, SR927PW, SR927, SR926, SR57, 395, 399, SG7, LR57, LR927, LR926, AG7, etc.

 - 6.8 x 2.6 mm, also known as SR626, SR626SW, SR66, 177, 376, 377, SG4, LR626, LR66, AG4 etc.